Photo by Angelo Matteo Caglioti

 I am a critical human geographer and interdisciplinary social scientist broadly interested in the racial politics of migration and citizenship, inequality, social movements, and Black geographies.
 My work engages critical human geography, diaspora, Black European studies, and postcolonial/feminist science and technology studies.

 I received my PhD from the Department of Geography at UC Berkeley in 2018.
-I currently serve as Assistant Professor in the Department of Sociology at UC Santa Cruz.
+I currently serve as Associate Professor in the Department of Sociology at UC Santa Cruz.
 I am a principal faculty member in UCSC's Critical Race and Ethnic Studies program, and an affiliate of the Science & Justice Research Center and the Legal Studies Program.
+I also direct the Black Geographies Lab at UCSC.
 My teaching is focused on race, immigration and citizenship; political economy; Black geographies; subjectivity and identity; and social theory.

-I currently serve as Chair of the Black Geographies Specialty Group of the American Association of Geographers.
+I am Past Chair of the Black Geographies Specialty Group of the American Association of Geographers.
 I also sit on the editorial boards of the journals Environment and Planning D: Society & Space, Critical Ethnic Studies, California Italian Studies, Political Geography, and Dialogues in Human Geography.

 I am project manager and faculty member of the Black Europe Summer School, a two-week intensive course on citizenship, race, and the Black diaspora in Europe that is held each summer in Amsterdam, the Netherlands.
 In addition, I continue to collaborate with activist collectives in the United States and Europe working at the intersection of anti-Blackness and xenophobia.